Manage Networks

 - In the Cloud Administration Console, click Access > Networks.

-Click the three vertical dots next to the network zone you want and select Set as default.
-An icon appears next to the network zone name to indicate it is the default.
+Click the drop-down arrow next to the network zone you want, then select Set as default.
+The blue default icon appears next to the network zone.

 View or Edit an Existing Network Zone